brucekhlee/ace/README/maestro.md

 3. find a paper and send to everyone (Monday)
 4. fragment docking (khlee) protocol needed
 5. need a python script to handle mae file (i.e., grep specific information from mae)

+# todo (03/12)
+==> we want to calculate ligand rmsd between two different ligands.

+Q. Which software package we should use for ligand rmsd analysis?

+Q. Can we read mae file in python?

+Q. Can we call schrondinger API in python?

+Q. mae file format to others?